researchart/rose6icse/submissions/reusable/junwenyang/README.md

 ## What to do with the artifact and how?

-With the code and data included in the docker image, one can use the tool to manage data constraints, directly and also reproduce the experiments in our paper.
+One can use the code and data included in the docker image to analyze data constraints in their own applications directly, or to reproduce the experiments in our paper.

-We put detailed instruction of both in the [INSTALL](https://github.com/manageconstraints/rose6icse/blob/master/submissions/available/junwenyang/README.md) file.
+We put detailed instructions for each of these in the [INSTALL](https://github.com/manageconstraints/rose6icse/blob/master/submissions/available/junwenyang/README.md) file.